 The Tri-County Corridor connects Ashland and Superior, parallel to the north side of US Highway 2, passing through beautiful forests.
 Other notable trails passing through Douglas County include the Gandy Dancer State Trail, the Saunders State Trail, and the Wild Rivers State Trail.

 The City of Superior recently opened a number of new routes for winter use trails.
 These trails connect the Gandy Dance Trail to the Wild Rivers Trail and Tri-County Corridor.
 The City is in the ongoing process of erecting the signage required.

 To see a series of maps detailing the City routes, please click here.

 Trails and conditions are always changing.
-Be sure to stay up-to-date on conditions before heading out on the trails by visiting our Recreation Reports page.
-You can also call the Douglas County Trail Hotline 24 hours a day, seven days a week at 715-378-4528.
+Be sure to stay up-to-date on conditions before heading out on the trails by calling the Douglas County Trail Hotline 24 hours a day, seven days a week at 715-378-4528.